 What is Adaptive Training?

-Adaptive Training is an intelligent training system that customizes your training in response to your performance, changes in your schedule, and Ramp Test results.
-With active adjustments to the progression of your training plan, Adaptive Training ensures that you make the most of every workout and that your training plan is a perfect fit for you and your goals.
+Adaptive Training is an intelligent training system that customizes your training in response to your performance in workouts, schedule adjustments, and Ramp Test results.
+With active adjustments to the progression of your training plan, Adaptive Training ensures that you make the most of every workout and that your training is the perfect fit for you and your goals.

 With improvements to how you train, plan, and analyze, Adaptive Training will help you get faster every step of the way.
 To get things started, here are three ways Adaptive Training elevates your training experience to help make you a faster cyclist.

-Every athlete has their own set of strengths and weaknesses on the bike.
+Every athlete has their own set of strengths and limitations on the bike.
 Some athletes might struggle with short-powered VO2 max workouts while others may find long Sweet Spot intervals to be especially tough.
-Adaptive Training tracks your performance in each workout across all seven training zones to find your strengths and weaknesses and adjust accordingly.
+Adaptive Training tracks your performance in each workout across all seven training zones to help you build your strengths and address your limitations with the right adjustments.

-With every completed workout Adaptive Training learns something new about your current abilities so that it can continue to improve your progression.
-These adjustments won’t just happen behind closed doors, though.
-Adaptive Training always keeps you up to date with your progress using Progression Levels.
+When you complete workouts Adaptive Training uses the data from that workout to improve your training progression and keep your workouts in alignment with your developing abilities.
+These adjustments don’t just happen behind closed doors, though.
+Adaptive Training keeps you up to date with your progress using Progression Levels.

 Adaptive Training uses Progression Levels to quantify your current abilities in all seven power zones: Endurance, Tempo, Sweet Spot, Threshold, VO2 Max, Anaerobic Capacity, and Sprint.
 Adaptive Training uses the data from every workout you complete to adjust your Progression Levels.
 You can use your Progression Levels to identify your strengths and limiters and understand your abilities as they change.